 The employee will need to show that the company has failed to protect them from bullying.
 Not only this, but to such a degree that it had breached their employment contract.

 In order to have any chance of success the employee needs to make sure that they do not wait too long to resign.

 If the employee has listed a series of events that caused them to resign, they can’t decide to resign several months after the last event.
 If they do, the tribunal might consider that they have accepted the breach of contract (in this case the implied duty of trust).

-If you feel that you are being bullied at work please do not hesitate to contact us on 0800 756 6605.
+If you feel that you are being bullied at work please do not hesitate to our employment law solicitors contact us on 0800 756 6605.
 One of our team will then be able to assess your claim and give some initial advice.